ndreckshage/isomorphic/README.md

 - Server rendered websites provide SEO and initial page load performance\*.
 - Client rendered webapps (MVx, etc.) give developers tools to build better user experiences\*, and are faster after the initial page load\*.
 They struggle with SEO\*\* and initial page load performance\*\*.

 [Isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) webapps are single page applications that render on both the client and server (using [nodejs](http://nodejs.org/)).
-This give developers tools to ambitious client side webapps, **and** provide SEO and initial page load performance by default.
+This give developers tools to build ambitious client side webapps, **and** provides SEO and initial page load performance by default.

 \*_Typically_ and \*\*_without jumping through hoops_